-Unlike red dot scopes and sights, prism scopes offer magnification.
-The magnification of a prism scope is usually between 1x to 5x.
-While you may not be shooting long range by using a prism scope, you will be able to gain a better sight picture of mid range targets for increased precision with your shots.
+Unlike red dot sights, prism scopes offer low level magnification.
+The magnification of a prism scope is usually ranges between 1x and 6x.
+Although prism scopes are not suitable for long-range shooting, they will help shooters gain a better sight picture and increase precision on mid-range targets.

-When compared to sights that utilize traditional lenses, prism scopes offer shooters a much brighter image.
+Compared to red dot optics, prism scopes provide a brighter, sharper sight picture.
 A brighter image makes target identification a more straightforward process and target acquisition much faster.

 Good for Astigmatism

 Shooters with astigmatism usually have a difficult time running a red dot.
 This common vision deficiency can cause red dot reticles to be blurry and unfocused, creating serious issues with shooting speed and accuracy.